smagt/smagt.github.io/Pat Barker, The Women of Troy.md

 **Reread: 2023-08**

-After reading [Pat Barker, The Silence of the Girls](./Pat%20Barker,%20The%20Silence%20of%20the%20Girls.md), which a dear friend pointed out to me recently, I decided to go on with the fun ride and reread this book.
+After reading [[./Pat Barker, The Silence of the Girls|Pat Barker, The Silence of the Girls]], which a dear friend pointed out to me recently, I decided to go on with the fun ride and reread this book.

 And it's still beautiful.
 Even more so, since I could place the whole story and characters much, much better now.